 For those of you familiar with the Holiday River Expeditions Instagram account you already know about Susan Munroe’s Book Recommendations “The Weekly Worm”.
-Holiday’s lead interpretive guide also happens to be a book worm!
-Every Friday Susan is sharing a book recommendation on our Instagram and Facebook accounts.
+Holiday’s lead interpretive guide also happens to be a bookworm!
+Every Wednesday Susan is sharing a book recommendation on our Instagram and Facebook accounts.
 Her book picks cover a wide scope of topics including River history, Native and water rights, Geology, and some fun fictional reads.

 Below is a compilation of all the posts so far!
 Check back as the list continues to grow!

 If you’ve ever gazed up at the walls of one of the Colorado Plateau’s spectacular canyons and wondered, “What kind of rock is this, and how did it form?” then Ancient Landscapes is the book for you.
 Ron Blakey and Wayne Ranney take you on a full-color, illustrated tour back through time.
 Visit Utah when it was located on the equator, when it was the east coast, or when it resembled the Sahara Desert.

 This is a great reference book for anyone interested in geology, and it makes a gorgeous coffee table book, too.

 May 24, 2023

 “Postcolonial Love Poem,” by Natalie Diaz, stopped me in my tracks.
 Each word in this Pulitzer Prize–winning collection of poetry has been carefully considered, weighed, and slotted into place with masterful precision.
 Diaz was born and raised in the Fort Mojave Indian Village in Needles, California, on the edge of the Colorado River.
 She is Mojave and an enrolled member of the Gila River Indian Tribe.
 The desert and the river, along with Diaz’s culture and life experience, are the foundation for her work.
 Her poems are powerful, at once furious and inquisitive, reverent and outraged.